 Can I call her Hanna Potter?

 I don't want to say that there aren't things to admire in Hanna.
 Chief among them are the performances.
 Blanchett is excellent as the methodical and dangerous Marissa, a woman who is single-minded in her determination to wipe out the last of the super-children.
-Bana continues to impress as Erik (right down to his accent), a man whose motives are sincere from the time of his training to his end (which again, was a bit cinematic in my view).
+Bana continues to impress as Erik, a man whose motives are sincere from the time of his training to his end, though again, was a bit cinematic in my view.

 However, to my mind the negatives become too many to Hanna's positives.
 For getting star billing in the trailer, The Chemical Brother's score isn't a big part of the film.
-In fact, the movie is remarkable in that for long stretches there isn't much music (or perhaps much music that was particularly memorable, with only the musical section Container Park striking a chord--no pun intended).
-I also wondered why, dear God, WHY do people always pick Edvard Grieg's Hall of the Mountain King to create a sense of danger and menace?
-(The fact that Erik's friend the magician was playing a record when Marissa's henchmen arrive does not help).
-Again, cinematic...
+In fact, the movie is remarkable in that for long stretches there isn't much music or perhaps much music that was particularly memorable, with only the musical section Container Park worth anything.

 I also was displeased to see Isaac always whistling a little ditty to signal that he's dangerous.
 We've seen that before in other films, and it's not particularly clever or adds anything to a remarkably blank personality like Isaacs.